-Chart 8 shows that ISPs using fiber technology have the lowest packet loss, and that ISPs using DSL technology tends to have the highest packet loss.
+Chart 8 shows that ISPs using fiber technology have the lowest packet loss, and that ISPs using DSL technology tend to have the highest packet loss.
+As shown in this chart, 6% to 21% of DSL subscribers experience 1% or greater packet loss.
+The corresponding numbers for cable and fiber are 0% to 5% and 0% to 1.5%, respectively.
 Within a given technology class, packet loss also varies among ISPs.